apptainer/singularity-userdocs/_build/html/_sources/troubleshooting.rst.txt

 **Solution 2: Specify the executable to use**
-It may be the issue that there is an executable in your host environment (eg, python) that is being called in preference to the containers.
+It may be the issue that there is an executable in your host environment (e.g. python) that is being called in preference to the containers.
 To avoid this, in your runscript (the ``%runscript`` section of the bootstrap file) you should specify the path to the executable exactly.
 This means: